Headpins are a jewelry making staple that can be found anywhere beads need a place to rest.

 Wrap the wire up around the side of the bead until it reaches the wrapped stem at the top of the bead.

-Wrap it all the way to the top keeping the wraps even.
+Wrap the wire all the way to the top of the loop, keeping the wraps even.

 You can also choose to make the wrap even more decorative on larger beads by using twisted wire or by wrapping halfway around the bead in a spiral motion.
 These is a great technique to highlight a special bead in your project - or to make a bead more of a focal!

 But what if you really want headpins for your jewelry making project?

 Sometimes, that's exactly how I feel.
 For those time, I make balled headpins in either copper, fine silver or sterling silver and keep some on hand.
 The link above goes to basic instructions on making balled headpins.
 I've also had success making headpins with heavy gauge copper wire, which takes a little more experience and technique.

 Thinking out of the box a little more, you can also consider making paddle head pins.
 These add a little shimmer of flat metal under the bead and are easy to make with a hammer or your crimping tool.